Vol VII · Chapter 3

 For the entire duration of this prolonged Phase 3, the cell sits in its absolute refractory period.
 It cannot be stimulated again, no matter how hard an incoming electrical wave tries.
 The shield is up.

 When you zoom out from the single cell to the surface ECG, this delayed repolarization has a very obvious signature.
 The T wave comes later.
-The QT interval stretches.
+The QT interval, the time from the onset of ventricular depolarization (start of the QRS) to the end of ventricular repolarization (end of the T wave), stretches.
+Volume IX, Chapter 1 covers the formal measurement and correction of this interval.

 Action Potential Duration